Jesuit approach to prayer

 3. Pay attention to your emotions.

-4. Choose one feature of the day and pray from it.
+4. Choose one feature from the day and pray from it.

 5. Look toward tomorrow.